-Aesthetic demand from our patients is getting higher everyday; it’s our duty to educate them and to focus on biological and functional problems at first, but we also must pay a lot of attention to aesthetics.
+Removing white spots in a conservative way enables dentists to answer the aesthetic demand of our patients, which is getting higher everyday; it’s our duty to educate them and to focus on biological and functional problems at first, but we also must pay a lot of attention to aesthetics.

 Sometimes for aesthetic reasons we have to remove sound dental structure, always thinking about the correct balance between costs and benefits.
 On the other hand, we must be as conservative as we can, trying to avoid any healthy tissue removal.

 A lot of patients have some white or brown blur on the buccal surface of their teeth; covering and masking them with composite resin might be difficult, and require healthy structure sacrifice to obtain enough space for the restorative material.
 Ceramic veneers are an highly aesthetic solution, but they are invasive and often require tooth preparation.

 As you already saw on our website we can remove this kind of spot without using burs, thanks to the infiltration technique (Icon – DMG).

 In this case report we want to show how easy and efficient this technique is.

 The patient is a 17 year old girl, complaining about a white blur on the upper right lateral incisor.
 The blur is really obvious and is clearly unaesthetic.